Jasiri-w/Supermarket-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/09f0bec2-ebc8-4318-9463-90c3a46a4e33)

 ...
 View more at [Supermarket Analytics Dashboard](https://supermarket-analytics-dashboard.streamlit.app/)

+Example questions you can ask the AI Assistant:

+- What are the top 10 best-selling items?
+- Show me the sales trend over the last 3 months.
+- What did the customer with phone number 0712345678 buy last week?
+- Which product category brings in the most revenue?
+- Show me all customers who have shopped more than 10 times.

 ## Icons and Visuals
 Icons used in this project are courtesy of [geticon](https://github.com/get-icon/geticon).